-All golf course superintendents within the BMAP must obtain a certification for golf course BMPs under section (UF-IFAS Florida Golf Course Best Management Practices Program) 403.9339 F.S. and all golf courses must implement the BMPs described in the DEP golf course BMP manual, Best Management Practices for the Enhancement of Environmental Quality on Florida Golf Courses (DEP, 2021).
+All golf course superintendents within the BMAP must obtain a certification for golf course BMPs (UF-IFAS Florida Golf Course Best Management Practices Program) under section 403.9339 F.S. and all golf courses must implement the BMPs described in the DEP golf course BMP manual, Best Management Practices for the Enhancement of Environmental Quality on Florida Golf Courses (DEP, 2021).
 All golf courses located within a BMAP are required to submit an NMP to DEP that is designed to sustain even plant growth while minimizing excessive growth and nutrient losses.
 Required information for the NMP is available in Appendix H. A draft NMP must be submitted to DEP within one year of BMAP adoption and a final document is due two years after adoption.
 All soil, water and tissue sampling must include appropriate nitrogen and phosphorous analyses.

 If a facility (either golf course or other sporting facility) uses fertilizer rates greater than those in the BMP manuals, the facility is required to conduct water quality monitoring prescribed by DEP or a WMD that demonstrates compliance with water quality standards.
+Private golf courses in the BMAP area are listed in Appendix J.